Team NZ beats Luna Rossa 7-3 to retain the America’s Cup

 Team New Zealand crossed the finish line just after 5 p.m. local time in Auckland to a cacophony of horns and sirens from more than 1,000 spectator boats and the cheers of tens of thousands of fans who watched from vantage points ashore in COVID-free New Zealand.

-They thronged the downtown Viaduct Harbor to watch Team New Zealand return from the racecourse and later saw them lift the America’s Cup, the 170-year-old silver trophy which has long attracted the world’s best sailors.
+Spectators thronged the downtown Viaduct Harbor to watch Team New Zealand return from the racecourse and later saw the crew lift the America’s Cup, the 170-year-old silver trophy which has long attracted the world’s best sailors.

+“We’ve had messages from everyone from the Prime Minister to high school kids," helmsman Peter Burling said.
+"We’re just blown away by being able to achieve what we have as a group and win another America’s Cup.”

 The victory was New Zealand’s fourth in an America's Cup match after triumphs in 1995, 2000 and 2017, and its second successful defense.
 The Kiwis had a 5-0 win over Luna Rossa on the same waters 20 years ago.
 Italy is yet to win the America’s Cup.